Microflow studio

 1. Check your microcontroller

-1. Install the latests Arduino IDE
+1. Install the latest Arduino IDE (it's free)

-2. Open the Arduino IDE and connect your microcontroller
+2. Open the Arduino IDE and connect your microcontroller to your computer

-3. Go to Tools > Port and select the port where your microcontroller is connected
+3. Go to Tools > Port and select the port where your microcontroller is connected (you should see it listed)

-4. Go to Tools > Board and select the board you are using
+4. Go to Tools > Board and select the board you are using (like "Arduino Uno")

-5. Go to File > Examples > Firmata > StandardFirmata
+5. Go to File > Examples > Firmata > StandardFirmata (this opens a ready-made program)

-6. Upload the sketch to your microcontroller
+6. Click the Upload button (arrow icon) to send the program to your microcontroller

 2. Install the correct drivers